 The JSS grade level expectations are based on the California K – 12 Learning Standards issued by the Office of Superintendent of Public Instruction.
 Junipero Serra School takes pride in offering a challenging curriculum of instruction in all subject areas.
-Curriculum subject areas include religion, English/language arts (reading, writing, spelling, speaking, listening), mathematics, social studies (history, geography, civics), science, fine arts (music, art), physical education, health, and computer studies.
+Curriculum subject areas include religion, English/language arts (reading, writing, spelling, speaking, listening), mathematics, social studies (history, geography, civics), science, fine and performing arts (music, art), physical education, health, and computer studies.

 In addition to studying core subjects, JSS students become well-rounded individuals through instruction in the following areas: